Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Theories

 Although the above theorem dictates that the posterior of $\lambda$ contracts to the true value $\lambda_0$ at certain rate $\eps_n$, it does not provide the details of $\eps_n$.
-The following theorem specifies the contraction rate, which depends on the regularity of both the truth and the prior used.
-The proof mainly follows Section 11.4 of \cite{Ghosal_2017}. \begin{restatable}{thm}{contrateCII} [Posterior Contraction Rate of $\mC_{\bx|t}$ in model II] Let $\lambda$ be a Gaussian random element defined in \eqref{eq:randcoeff} with $\gamma_\ell = \Theta(\ell^{-\kappa/2})$ for some $\kappa>1$ and $\tr(\mC_u)=1$.
+The following theorem specifies the contraction rate, which depends on the regularity of both the truth and the prior used. \begin{restatable}{thm}{contrateCII} [Posterior Contraction Rate of $\mC_{\bx|t}$ in model II] Let $\lambda$ be a Gaussian random element satisfying Assumption \ref{asmp:randeig}-\eqref{eq:randcoeff} and $\tr(\mC_u)=1$.
 The rest settings are the same as in Theorem \ref{thm:postcontrCII}.
-If the true value $\lambda_0\in \ell^{2,s}(L^2(\mT))$, then we have the rate of posterior contraction $\eps_n = \Theta(n^{-(\frac{\kappa-1}{2}\wedge s)/\kappa})$. \end{restatable} \begin{proof} See Appendix \ref{apx:contrateCII}. \end{proof} \begin{rk} Posterior contraction rate is the minimal solution to the rate equation $\varphi_{\lambda_0}(\eps_n)\leq n\eps_n^2$.
-Therefore any rate slower than the result given above is also `a' contraction rate.
-The minimax rate $n^{-s/(2s+1)}$ can be attained if and only if $(\kappa-1)/2=s$, when the prior regularity matches that of the truth.
-When this does not happen, we can only expect suboptimal rates. \end{rk}
+If the true value $\lambda_0\in \ell^{2,s}(L^2(\mT))$, then we have the rate of posterior contraction $\eps_n = \Theta(n^{-(\frac{\kappa-1}{2}\wedge s)/\kappa})$. \end{restatable} \begin{proof} See Appendix \ref{apx:contrateCII}. \end{proof}